CSHoggard/-cologne_workshop/README.md

 Day One (Morning):
 •	Introductory lecture (What is Geometric Morphometrics?)
-•	Some basics in R (Environment and generating data)
+•	Some basics in R (environment and generating data)
 •	Organising data for morphometrics (image processing and writing data)
 •	Geometric Transformations